cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 One or two paragraphs: what the source measures, who collects it, and the surveillance context.
 Add a single citation sentence here only if the license requires attribution.

-### 5. Indicators
+### 5. Indicators (Signals)

-A markdown table listing each indicator with its pathogen or disease, metric type (count, rate, percentage), and a short description.
+A markdown table listing each indicator (signal) with its pathogen or disease, metric type (count, rate, percentage), and a short description.
 Group with subheadings when a source spans distinct metric families.
 For combinatoric naming schemes such as wastewater, give the prefix and suffix tables and the combination rule.

 ### 6. Estimation